robert-chiniquy/kami.github.com/_source/_posts/2013-06-18-visualizing-cassandra-nodetool-cfhistograms-output-using-a-histogram.md

 Another feature which was added recently and is available in Cassandra 1.2 is a feature called [request tracing][3].
-Request tracing allows you see exactly what is happens during a query executing and exactly how long each step takes.
+Request tracing allows you see exactly what happens during a query executing and exactly how long each step takes.

 <div class="imginline"><a
 href="/images/2013-06-18-visualizing-cassandra-nodetool-cfhistograms-output-using-a-histogram/request_tracing.png"